korenmiklos/talks/2025-09-10-rsecon/README.md

 ## Demo Time

-Let's see BEAD in action with a real example...
+Let's see bead in action with a real example...

 ## Demo Part 1: Create Analysis with Two Data Sources